Summer is over and a new semester has arrived. So, you're probably wondering: What should I be doing to prepare for college

 Make a strategy on how you’ll approach this semester - and follow it.
 A strict semester game plan helps ensure you’ll stay focused on achieving your best.
 This year consider how you’ll handle your classes and stay connected if your school district has to move online.

-If you have a friend that graduated high school in 2020, ask them if they have any helpful tips to get you through the virtual school year.
+If you have a friend that graduated high school in 2021, ask them if they have any helpful tips to get you through the school year.
 It was an important year for them; they’re likely to have some great ideas and lessons learned to keep you on track and help you pivot!

 As you know, your high school grades matter and any slip up is really difficult to recover from, especially in terms of your cumulative grade point average.

 It's not impossible to recover from a slump, but why give yourself the extra anxiety?
 If you stay on top of your grades, you won't have even more pressure than you already do!

 - Start out - and stay in - great academic shape.

 If you start applying for scholarships now, it will be A WHOLE LOT easier to pay for school later!
 You’re expected to pay back any student debt or student loans you take on in college.
 But, the awesome news is—you don’t have to pay back scholarships!!!!

 Begin by organizing your scholarship search, then apply for as many scholarships as possible.
 Applying for scholarships your junior year will give you a HUGE head start.